 Luckily, a few online learning platforms offer something like a micro-degree in web development.
 It’s basically a collection of courses, projects, and support from the community to imitate “real” studying.

 Especially if you’re new to coding and web development, an online mini-degree can be helpful.
 They usually come with a solid study plan and practical projects to help you apply your skills.
-You’ll learn to build meaningful projects of your own.
+You will learn to build meaningful projects of your own.
 This is the most valuable skill you can learn for the future.

 After all, the best way to show an employer what you can build is to create lots of real-life projects, right?